 I am finishing a biography of Sherlock Hare, who typifies the experience of many lesser sons in the British Empire with more money than sense.
 Forcibly repatriated from Burma in 1891, Hare nonetheless continued to bombard the India Office with schemes for how various places in the Indian Ocean could be exploited - and they continued to take him seriously, although his communications emanated from the Broadmoor Asylum for the Criminally Insane until his death in 1914.
 Shorter projects include commissioned analytical pieces on present-day politics and society in Myanmar, Vietnam, and Cambodia, and NGO approaches to gender-based violence in the Mekong Delta.
-My next major project will be an exploration of how technical assistance impacted the health systems of the avowedly “neutral” countries during the Cold War.
+I am also the series editor for a new series with Bloomsbury Press, The Cultural History of Southeast Asia.

 - Sex Trafficking in Southeast Asia: A History of Desire, Duty, and Debt.
 London: Routledge, 2017.
 ISBN 9781138683075.

 - Lost Goddesses: The Denial of Female Power in Cambodian History.
 Copenhagen: Nordic Institute of Asian Studies (NIAS) Press, 2008.
 ISBN 9788776940010.